rcrowther/vala-mode2/README.rst

 Types are highlighted inconsistently
   Types are not highlighted in method bodies.
 Except when they create ``new`` types.

-Keywords are split into OO modifiers and minor
-  To the author, there's a difference
+Keywords are classified as 'OO modifiers' and 'minor' For various reasons, the author split the classification into two terms.

 The highlighting rarely spills
   A byproduct of some of the coding.
 But the author don't regard this EMACS feature highly.